jonro2955/my_pc_store/README.md

 ## [Live Site](https://jonro2955.github.io/my_pc_store/) <br>

-This is a mock online shop that sells pre-built gaming PCs and accessories.
-It lists a select number of high quality products for sale in a visually impressive way.
-Customers can browse the inventory in its entirety or by category, examine products in detail, add items into the cart, and go through the checkout process to make a sample purchase.
+This project is a demonstration of an online shop that sells pre-built gaming PCs and accessories.
+It lists a number of high quality products for sale in a visually pleasing way.
+Customers can browse the inventory in its entirety or by category, examine individual products in detail, add items to the cart, and go through the checkout process.

-This website is built using React with TypeScript, and it contains 3 key features of e-commerce sites:
+This website is built using React with TypeScript, and it contains 4 key features of e-commerce sites:

 1. An effective landing page that encourages customer conversion or action.
-2. A product list page featuring a category filter that is clearly defined easy to use.
+2. A clearly laid out product list page featuring a category filter that is easy to use.
+3. A product page that showcases each product in a visually appealing way.
-3. A convenient cart and checkout system that makes purchasing easy.
+4. A convenient checkout system that makes purchasing easy.

-The main challenge for this project was incorporating the Bootstrap CSS framework to create a mobile-first responsive web app that adjusts well to a variety of screen sizes.
-A secondary goal was to combine React with TypeScript to create a robust app that is less likely to produce runtime errors.
+A key lesson from this project was incorporating the Bootstrap CSS framework to create a mobile-first responsive web app that automatically adjusts to a variety of screen sizes.
+Emphasis was placed on front end design and user experience through the use of flex boxes, grids, and event-driven animations.
+This project also provided a great opportunity to practice my TypeScript programming skills to create a robust and user friendly app.

 <hr/>